hdevilbiss/freeCodeCampJS/README.md

 #### Integration Test

-An integeration test is different than a unit test in that it tests multiple units, modules, layers...
+An integration test is different than a unit test in that it tests multiple units, modules, layers...
 Not just one unit.

 #### Express Example

 > Express is the wrapper around ...
 Node's HTTP server ...

-From the way he described Express, it sounds like Express handle the HTTP routing from the browser.
+From the way he described Express, it sounds like Express handles the HTTP routing from the browser.

 ##### **lib/request-time.js**